stashed/mongodb/docs/mongodb.md

   type: kubedb.com/mongodb
 ```

-Here, `sample-mongodb-cert` contains few required certificates, and one of them is `client.pem` which is required to backup/restore ssl enabled mongodb server using mongodb-stash.
+Here, `sample-mongodb-cert` contains few required certificates, and one of them is `client.pem` which is required to backup/restore ssl enabled mongodb server using stash-mongodb.

 **Creating AppBinding Manually:**